oe-alliance/enigma2-plugins/elektro/src/readme.txt

  - Description:
    Specify plugin description to be used in menu (needs GUI restart).

+ - Active Time profile
+   The times of this profile will be used.

+ - Use both profiles alternately
+   Both profiles are used alternately.
+When shutting down the other profile is enabled.
+   This allows two time cycles per day.
+Do not overlap the times.

+ - Check IPs (press OK to edit)
+   This list of IP addresses is checked.
+Elektro waits until addresses no longer responds to ping.

  - Enable Elektro Power Save
    Unless this is enabled, this plugin won't run